dvsa/.github/README.md

 The workflow expects a Snyk token to be available.
 You may need to contact the organisation administrators to enable this.

 Uploading to an s3 bucket requires AWS permissions and the relevant token to be stored in the repository environment secrets.
 See [here](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) for creating environments and adding secrets.

+Publishing to NPM requires permissions and the relevant token to be stored in the repository environment secrets.
+See [here](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages) for more information about publishing Node.JS packages with Github Actions.
+When creating your token at npmjs.com, you must ensure it is created as an 'Automation' token - 'Publish' tokens require 2FA which is not suitable for automation.

 ## The NodeJS `ci.yaml` workflow has the following steps: